-- Locate the sign near the business entrance, just above the door or to the side of it. - Review all pertinent regulations when planning signage that will overhang the public right-of-way.
+- Incorporate sign brackets as a decorative or complementary element of the sign and building detail. - Be located near the business entrance, just above the door or to the side of it.

+Note: All pertinent regulations should be reviewed when planning to use an under canopy hangin on a canopy that overhangs a public right-of-way